Jeff Robbins: Co-founder Lullabot, Executive Coach

 IVAN: Which was invented in Minnesota.

-JEFF: Oh yeah, in fact, actually, many of the FTP sites, or at least one of them, was at the University of Minnesota as well, now that I think about it, where you go and download open source software and stuff like that so that you could, basically you just download other FTP programs. (laughing) Eventually you could FTP to download Gopher, and then use Gopher to download other programs.
-So Gopher was kind of post FTP, but pre-HTTP, and it sort of had this, sort of loose, it was like basically, folders and a little bit of hypertext linking but no graphical kind of stuff.
-But then the web came around, and O'Reilly was kind of first into that, and I worked on the team that ended up building the first commercial website.
+JEFF: Oh yeah, in fact, actually, many of the FTP sites, or at least one of them, was at the University of Minnesota as well, now that I think about it, where you go and download open source software and stuff like that, basically you just download other FTP programs. (laughing) Eventually you could FTP to download Gopher, and then use Gopher to download other programs.
+So Gopher was post FTP, but pre-HTTP, and it was basically folders and a little bit of hypertext linking but no graphical stuff.
+But then the web came around, and O'Reilly was first into that, and I worked on the team that ended up building the first commercial website.
 We were just calling it like, an online magazine at the time.
-We hadn't really thought about the fact that it was kind of the first commercial website, but we figured that we would probably need to support it in some way, and it being a magazine, advertising seemed like the obvious way to go.
+We hadn't really thought about the fact that it was the first commercial website, but we figured that we would probably need to support it in some way, and it being a magazine, advertising seemed like the obvious way to go.

 JEFF: Yeah.
 Up until then it was all, mostly academic colleges and universities people there, just sort of building a website about usually something scientific, or about technological things.
 There were a few sort of like arts websites and bands.
 My band was one of the first bands to be on the web.
 Not quite the first I don't think.
 Although we did build a website for our record label when we were the first record label on the web at the time.
 And it was like there was a website that listed new websites launched today, and it had like three listings on it.